wovo/hwcpp/docs/hwcpp-primer.md

 }
 ~~~

-To get inside-to-outside, we create two ports of three LEDs,
+To get an inside-to-outside display, we create two ports of three LEDs,
 one in the reverse order and the other in the normal order.
 These two ports are combined by fanout<> to get a single port.
 Running walk<> on this port creates the intended effect.